jgulledge19/GroupEletters/core/components/groupeletters/docs/readme.txt

 -------------------
 Component: GroupEletters
 -------------------
-Version: 1.0 alpha
+Version: 1.0 alpha3
-Date: April, 27th, 2012
+Date: May, 1, 2012
 Author: Joshua Gulledge (jgulledge19@hotmail.com) some code is basied on the Ditsnews Extra
 License: GNU GPLv2 (or later at your option)

 Description:

 GroupEletters is a Addon for MODX Revolution that allows you to create & send beautiful email campaigns within MODX!
-You can now take advantage of MODX advanted templating features to create custom eletter templates.
+You can now take advantage of MODX advanced templating features to create custom eletter templates.
 Easily manage lists & subscribers and allow subscribers to manage their own preferances.
 Personalize your emails with some default placeholders.